Vessel Detection and Localization Using Distributed Acoustic Sensing in Submarine Optical Fiber Cables: Experimental Work and Results

-These results are consistent with the findings in previous literature~\cite{Rivet_2021}, but we were not able to exploit frequency content that is known to be relevant in other studies, such as the $50\,Hz$ frequency band (in which we find a strong noise related harmonic) or that above $1\,kHz$ mentioned in~\cite{Rivet_2021}, neither on the $100\,Hz-200\,Hz$ frequency band in~\cite{Thiem_2023}, with a flat spectral response except for the harmonics described above.
-This lack of energy above $100\,Hz$ is in fact a direct consequence of the $L=10\,m$ gauge length spatial sampling used in the interrogator setup.
-By the spatial Nyquist criterion an acoustic wavelength must be at least $2\times$gauge length (i.e.~$\geq 20\,m$) to be resolved, and since the speed of sound in water is $\approx 1500\,m/s$, the upper resolvable frequency is $f_\mathrm{max} \,=\,\frac{c}{2L}\approx 75\,Hz.$ Any content above $75–100\,Hz$ is therefore attenuated, which explains the flat response in the $100–200\,Hz$ band, and, considering Figure~\ref{fig:avg_noise_spectrum}.c, suggests that there is very relevant information in the $40–100\,Hz$ frequency range.
+These results are consistent with the findings in previous literature~\cite{Rivet_2021}, but we were not able to exploit frequency content that is known to be relevant in other studies, such as the $50\,Hz$ frequency band (in which we find a strong noise related harmonic) or that above $1\,kHz$ mentioned in~\cite{Rivet_2021}, neither on the $100\,Hz-200\,Hz$ frequency band in~\cite{Thiem_2023}, with a very small spectral response except for the harmonics described above.
+This behavior is in fact a direct consequence of the $L\approx 10\,m$ gauge length spatial sampling used in the interrogator setup.
+By the spatial Nyquist criterion an acoustic wavelength must be at least $2\times$gauge length (i.e.~$\geq 20\,m$) to be resolved, and since the sound speed in the main propagation path was found to be $\approx 1750\,m/s$ (through the top sediment layer, see Section~\ref{sec:beamforming_comparison} for additional details), the upper resolvable frequency without aliasing is $f_\mathrm{max} \,=\,\frac{c}{2L}\approx 88\,Hz$.
+Due to the averaging effect of the gauge length~\cite{nasholm2022array}, the DAS system's frequency response rolls off until reaching the first zero (notch) at a frequency of $\approx \nobreak 175\,Hz$ (cf. eq.
+(9) in~\cite{nasholm2022array}).
+Any content above $88–100\,Hz$ is therefore attenuated, which explains the reduced response above $100\,Hz$, and, considering Figure~\ref{fig:avg_noise_spectrum}.c, suggests that there is very relevant information in the $40–100\,Hz$ frequency range (which is consistent with~\cite{paap2025leveragin} where they also observed vessel induced response above their nominal cutoff).